UXGraz/website-development/README.md

 # UXGraz Website Project

-This is the UXGraz website development repository which currently uses the following:
+This is the UXGraz website project development repository.

+Following are links to help you navigate to existing content:

 Website Wiki for project documentation such as "Goals and Specifications": https://github.com/UXGraz/website-development/wiki